-The CAREC Program has made great progress in moving toward its goal of development through cooperation over the last 10 years.
+The Central Asia Regional Economic Cooperation (CAREC) Program has made great progress in moving toward its goal of development through cooperation during 2001-2010.
 Despite the many challenges, CAREC was able to establish itself as a premier regional cooperation program with a clear vision anchored on partnership, and a Comprehensive Action Plan (CAP), which defined priorities for cooperation.
-Over 100 CAREC-related projects worth over \$15 billion have been formulated in the four core areas of cooperation-transport, transport and trade facilitation, trade policy, and energy cooperation.
+Over 100 CARECrelated projects worth over \$15 billion have been formulated in the four core areas of cooperation transport, trade facilitation, trade policy, and energy cooperation.
 Yet, CAREC could have achieved more.
 In the course of CAREC's evolution, many important lessons have been learned, and new challenges in the regional and global environment have emerged.
 These factors compel strategic adjustments and operational refinements as CAREC moves into its second decade of cooperation.

 CAREC 2020 provides the strategic framework for the Program's next 10 years.
-It reflects the required enhancements in the CAP to move the Program toward its vision of Good Partners, Good Neighbors, and Good Prospects.
-As a sequel to the stock taking exercise commissioned in 2010, CAREC 2020 recaps the essential process of building confidence and credibility in the early years of the CAREC Program, as well as how a flexible and pragmatic institutional framework allowed the countries to proceed multi-track and multi-speed.
-But it also recognizes the weaknesses that still remain and must be overcome-the lack of country ownership, the tenuous link between the CAREC initiatives and the national development plans, the need for a balanced and properly sequenced list of medium-term priority projects, and the need for stronger engagement of the private sector as part of resource mobilization efforts.
+It reflects the required enhancements in the CAP to move the Program toward its vision of Good Neighbors, Good Partners, and Good Prospects.
+As a sequel to the stock-taking exercise commissioned in 2010,

+CAREC 2020 recaps the essential process of building confidence and credibility in the early years of the Program, as well as how a flexible and pragmatic institutional framework allowed the countries to proceed in a multitrack and multispeed manner.
+But it also recognizes the weaknesses that still remain and must be overcome-the lack of country ownership, the tenuous link between CAREC initiatives and national development plans, the need for a balanced and properly sequenced list of medium-term priority projects, and the need for stronger engagement of the private sector as part of resource mobilization efforts.

 Regional and global developments are also compelling the adjustments in the CAP.
-As a land bridge strategically located between major regions of the world, CAREC has tremendous potential to provide transport and trade linkages with the burgeoning economies in these continents-Europe and the Caucasus, the Russian Federation, East Asia, and South Asia.
+As a landbridge strategically located between major regions of the world, CAREC has tremendous potential to provide transport and trade linkages with the burgeoning economies of Europe and the Caucasus, the Russian Federation, East Asia, and South Asia.
 Connectivity among the CAREC economies will be a necessary condition for market expansion and linkages with other regions.
 Strategic infrastructure investment is expected to drive foreign direct investment and joint cross-border ventures that will help transform landlocked CAREC countries to land-linked countries.
-This would open new opportunities for greater specialization of production between and among neighboring CAREC countries and through vertical and horizontal product differentiation in markets inside and outside the region.
+This would open new opportunities for greater specialization of production between and among neighboring CAREC countries, and through vertical and horizontal product differentiation in markets inside and outside the CAREC region.

-CAREC 2020 has the following six key features: it will (i) be anchored on a more focused set of objectives with clearly defined operational priorities embodied in the four sectors of cooperation and the CAREC Institute; (ii) cover a region that has expanded its membership, thus broadening its geographic and strategic interests; (iii) establish the sequencing of actions for greater efficiency and effectiveness through a medium-term (five-year) priority regional projects list and initiatives to be updated every year; (iv) indicate specific responsibilities for implementation at the regional and country levels; (v) be measured through a results monitoring framework; and (vi) be a mechanism for reviewing second tier areas in light of emerging regional and global developments.
+CAREC 2020 will

+- be anchored on a more focused set of objectives, with clearly defined operational priorities embodied in the four sectors of cooperation and the CAREC Institute; - cover a region that has expanded its membership, thus broadening its geographic and strategic interests; - establish the sequencing of actions for greater efficiency and effectiveness through a mediumterm (5-year) priority regional projects list and initiatives to be updated every year; - indicate specific responsibilities for implementation at the regional and country levels; - be measured through a results monitoring framework; and - be a mechanism for reviewing second-tier areas in light of emerging regional and global developments.

-CAREC 2020 will contribute to the Program's vision and goal by focusing on two distinct but complementary strategic objectives: (i) expanding trade, and (ii) improving competitiveness.
+CAREC 2020 will contribute to the Program's vision and goal by focusing on two distinct but complementary strategic objectives: (i) expanding trade and (ii) improving competitiveness.
 Trade expansion seeks to increase trade through transport connectivity, facilitation of cross-border movement of goods and people, trade openness, and energy trade.
 Improving competitiveness seeks to improve industrial competitiveness through transport connectivity, logistics and economic corridor development, the development of related business services, and energy sector cooperation.